stanojevic/Left-Corner-MG-parser/README.md

       Title   : A sound and complete Left-Corner parsing for Minimalist Grammars Authors : Miloš Stanojević and Edward Stabler
-      In      : Proceedings of ACL 2018 CogACLL Workshop Cognitive Aspects of Computational Language Learning and Processing
+      In      : Proceedings of ACL 2018 CogACLL Workshop on Cognitive Aspects of Computational Language Learning and Processing

 ## Usage